0xb10ckdev/Aera-Vault-V1/README.md

 Tests run against hardhat forks of target environments (ie Kovan, Mainnet) and require a node provider to be authenticated in your [.env](./.env).

+Gotchas:
+First run `yarn typechain-v1`.
+Currently the tests are only setup to run against v1

+When running integration tests, if you see an error like `Errors: Invalid value undefined supplied to : RpcTransactionReceipt | null/to: ADDRESS | null`, you probably need to clean your generated deployments folder.
+This indicates that you have existing deployments to the network your running your integration test against (a forked copy), and for some reason the test suite doesn't like that.

 ### Coverage

 Generate the code coverage report with env variables: